-4. The CSR report discourse as an argumentative activity type as a whole, and a third party.
+4. The CSR report discourse as an argumentative activity type

+The discourse of the CSR reports resembles the activity type adjudication.
+It addresses at the same time a particular class of stakeholders or the stakeholders as a whole, and a third party.
 It may have as a particular goal, for instance, to show the investors that the company is acting responsibly towards them and to convince the government that the company is socially responsible.
 We are speaking in this case of a double fold effect, with different pursued consequences with the two categories of audience.
 And the same piece of discourse may have a more convincing force on the latter category than on the former or vice versa.
 For the examples provided, it may be judged by the government that the company has done its best to comply with social responsibility commitments, among others.
 The consequence may be new regulations favouring the company, and not the investors.